robertsLando/Mqtt2Mqtt/README.md

 ### MQTT Clients

-Used to init a connection to an MQTT broker
+Used to init a connection to an MQTT broker.
+To add a new client connection click on the fab button in the bottom right corner

 - **Name**: A unique name that identify the Client.
 - **Host**: The url to the broker